Tilia americana var. caroliniana

 DistributionUSA: AL , AR , FL , GA , LA , MO , MS , NC , OK , SC , TN , TX

-From the National Organizations DirectoryAccording to the species list provided by Affiliate Organizations, this plant is either on display or available from the following:
+From the National Organizations DirectoryAccording to the species list provided by Affiliate Organizations, this plant is on display at the following locations:

-Lady Bird Johnson Wildflower Center
+Lady Bird Johnson Wildflower Center - Austin, TX

 Research By: TWC Staff